Thursday, July 9, 2026

 Crop insurance falls into this category and is typically divided into:

-• Multi-peril crop insurance, which offers yield-based protection against most natural perils, is subject to exclusions.
+• Multi-peril crop insurance, which offers yield-based protection against insurable natural perils, is subject to exclusions.
 This type of cover requires robust historical yield data, usually over five years or more.
+This is based on a simple product design; loss assessments are based on a percentage loss, therefore making it reliable because it is scientifically based on loss adjustment procedures used.

 Livestock insurance provides mortality cover for animals such as cattle, sheep and goats.

-“This usually covers death due to accidents, fire, lightning, disease outbreaks and specified transit risks,” Njara explains, noting that additional extensions are available at higher premiums.
+“This usually covers death due to accidents, fire, lightning and specified transit risks,” Njara explains, noting that additional extensions are available at additional premiums.

 Insurance allows farmers to transfer risk rather than absorb catastrophic losses.
 Photo: Pexels